fudab/fudab.github.io/covid-19/china.md

 ### Parameter Estimation

 #### Prior
-Before we include the migration from one compartment to another, we can ﬁrst consider the independent SEIR model without migration for every province:
+Before we include the migration from one compartment to another, we first consider the original SEIR model for every province:

 <div class="math">
  \begin{equation}